ARM-software/arm-systemready/security-interface-extension/README.md

 ## Introduction to the SystemReady Security Interface Extension

 The SystemReady Security Interface Extension provides a way to certify that Secure Boot and secure firmware update are implemented as prescribed by the Arm [Base Boot Security Specification](https://developer.arm.com/documentation/den0107/latest) (BBSR).
-The Security Interface Extension is an extension to the bands of the SystemReady program and a pre-requisite for a Security Interface Extension certification in one of the IR, ES, or LS bands.
+The Security Interface Extension is an extension to the bands of the SystemReady program and a pre-requisite for a Security Interface Extension certification in one of the IR, ES, or SR bands.

 The Security Interface Extension ACS tests the following security related interfaces:
 * Authenticated variables